obmarg/cynic/cynic-book/src/derives/input-objects.md

 ```

 The derive will work on any struct that matches the format of the input object
 and it may contain scalar values or other `InputObject`s.
+See `Field Naming`
+below for how names are matched between GraphQL & Rust.

 By default the field names are expected to match the GraphQL variants
 exactly, but this can be controlled with either the `rename_all` top level